Skip to content

 docker compose logs data-collection | grep -i arcticdb

-# Check ArcticDB storage
+# ArcticDB uses S3 storage via DATA_COLLECTION_ARCTIC_S3_BUCKET.

 Data Collection Issues